U.S., Russian astronauts make emergency landing after rocket fails on takeoff

 "There was an anomaly with the booster and the launch ascent was aborted," NASA said in a statement.
 "The Soyuz capsule returned to earth via a ballistic descent, which is a sharper angle of landing compared to normal."

 The agency said the capsule landed east of the city of Dzhezkazgan in Kazakhstan in Central Asia.
-It added that Hague and Ovchinin would be transported to the Gagarin Cosmonaut Training Center in Star City outside of Moscow, Russia.
+It added that Hague and Ovchinin would be transported to the Gagarin Cosmonaut Training Center in Star City outside of Moscow.

+The Russian space agency and NASA posted pictures of the pair being examined in Dzhezkazgan and later greeting their families at the Baikonur Cosmodrome.

 Russian agency Interfax said there was an “emergency shutdown of second-stage engines” when the Soyuz MS-10 spacecraft launched.